Navigating pregnancy over the holidays: Your guide for traveling, shopping, and hosting

 - Alcohol can have harmful effects on a developing baby and lead to fetal alcohol syndrome.
 We don’t know how much alcohol is safe during pregnancy, so it’s best to avoid it altogether.
 The same goes for cannabis products and tobacco.

-- Raw or undercooked foods (sushi, steak tartare, oysters, mayonnaise, cookie dough, etc.) and unwashed fruits/vegetables can harbor bacteria such as E. coli and salmonella that can lead to food poisoning.
-Because pregnancy weakens the immune system, these illnesses are more dangerous to pregnant women.
+- Raw or undercooked foods: Sushi, steak tartare, oysters, mayonnaise, cookie dough, and other similar foods along with unwashed fruits/vegetables can harbor bacteria such as E. coli and salmonella that can lead to food poisoning.
+Because pregnancy weakens the immune system, these illnesses are more dangerous to pregnant women, and some of the medications that would usually be used for treatment are not suitable or less desirable to use during pregnancy.

 - Unpasteurized cheeses and deli meats: Brie, feta, and queso fresco are favorite soft cheeses, but they can harbor the bacteria listeria, which can lead to listeriosis, a serious infection that can cause flu-like illness in pregnant women and may lead to pregnancy complications.

-The healthiest foods provide protein, fiber, vitamins, and minerals, such as:
+The healthiest foods provide protein, fiber, vitamins, and minerals.
+They include:

 - Fresh fruits and vegetables

-- Lentils and beans add fiber to the diet, which helps with constipation – common during pregnancy.
+- Lentils and beans add fiber to the diet, which helps with constipation, a common condition during pregnancy.

 - Fish is a healthy source of protein and omega-3 fatty acids.
-But follow FDA guidelines and eat no more than two servings a week of high-mercury fish like swordfish and shark.
+But follow the Food and Drug Administration guidelines and eat no more than two servings a week of high-mercury fish such as swordfish and shark.
 Low-mercury seafood options such as salmon, light tuna, and shrimp are best.

-- Water and staying hydrated is very important when you are pregnant.
+- Water: Staying hydrated is very important when you are pregnant.

 Holiday shopping